Márquez–Vázquez rivalry: Second fight

 A rematch between the two fighters was originally scheduled for July but had to be pushed back to August.

 After his success in the first fight Márquez predicted that he would once again win by knockout.
 Before the rematch Vázquez had to hire Rudy Perez as his new trainer as his previous trainer opted out of the bout.
 Roach claimed that Vázquez should have taken more time off and that he was starting to slur his words.
 However, Vázquez, in reference to his nose injuries in the first fight, said that he wanted to show in the rematch that he could beat Márquez when he was healthy.

+The fight

 The rematch was considered to be even greater than the first fight, with Ring Magazine announcing it has its fight of the year for 2007.

 The action peaked in round three - a round that would later win the Ring Magazine round of the year award.
 Both fighters exchanged heavy punches throughout the third round with Márquez suffering a cut over his right eye, Márquez was able to respond with a series of overhand rights which opened cuts over both of Vázquez's eyes.
 The Blood would continue to flow from Vázquez's left eye throughout the fight.
 During the sixth round Vázquez was able to knock Márquez down with a heavy hook to the head, and although Márquez was able to rise from the canvas, the referee, Jose Guadalupe Garcia, stopped the action after Vázquez landed another series of punches, thus Vázquez reclaimed his title.

+Aftermath

 It was felt by both Márquez and Showtime analyst Al Bernstein that the referee's stoppage was premature.
 Despite this, the referee claimed that his stoppage was justified.

 Following the bout both boxers expressed their eagerness for a third fight to happen.